vancluever/aws-runas/README.md

 depending on your system) will launch.

 [options] are:
-  -p, --path=<s>       Path to the AWS config file
+  -n, --no-role        Get a session token only, do not assume a role -p, --path=<s>       Path to the AWS config file
   -r, --profile=<s>    The AWS profile to load (default: default) -h, --help           Show this message